AltspaceVR/AltspaceSDK/README.md

 The Altspace SDK is in beta and actively under development. **It is critically important to stay up to date by reading the [AltspaceSDK Wiki], the [Known Issues] page, and the [GitHub Issues] page.**

+Consequently, it good practice to link to the latest SDK directly from our CDN, or pull from this repo on a consistent basis.
+The file structure is mirrored to our sdk subdomain, so AltRender can be linked from [http://sdk.altvr.com/src/AltRenderer.js]

 ## Scope of Current SDK

 Altspace Web Apps are powered by a custom renderer that supports a subset of [Three.js].
 Three.js is a render-agnostic 3D engine written in Javascript.
 It is used to construct much of the WebGL or CSS 3D you see on the web.